AllenSWDB/allenswdb.github.io/databook/glossary.md

   neural spiking.
 Spiking can be suppressed or enhanced using different types of reporters.
 See {cite:t}`peron2011` for a review on optogenetics as a method.

+Optotagging
+  A technique that uses {term}`optogenetics` in order to identify neurons that belong to a specific subpopulation.
+See: [Optotagging](Optotagging).

 Parvalbumin-positive interneuron
 PV+ neuron